 Additionally, wraps are great ways to dress up those bare baby poses.
-By draping a light gauze wrap softly over baby, or covering baby’s bum and trailing the fabric off behind them.
+By draping a light gauze wrap softly over baby, or covering baby’s bottom and trailing the fabric off behind them.
 There are so many ways to create beautiful shots with an accessory wrap.

-Many newborn photographers keep a huge selection on hand.
-This helps when they are creating those artistic set ups baby.
 Here at our studio, we have hundreds of wraps in many different shades.
 Palettes of white, cream, blush, pink, grey, and blue are the most requested!
 Although wraps can come in different fabrics, the most popular seem to be stretch cotton jersey, cashmere, mohair and sweater knit.
 These fabrics give a beautiful texture to our newborn photos!

 Experienced, professional newborn photographers will have mastered wrapping a baby.
-In fact, there are many different techniques that we use here.
+In fact, there are many different wrapping techniques that we use here.

 6 Newborn Photography Swaddle Wrap Techniques and What They Look Like

 These beautiful wraps add interest and texture to our newborn photoshoots!

 This is by far and away our most requested wrap style.
 It is pretty and functional at the same time!

 This wrap style is perfect for fussy babies.
 It keeps them snug and warm!

 This is the perfect wrap to keep baby feeling snug and secure.
 The fabric crosses over baby’s body and gives some textured interest to the wrap.

 This wrap technique shows off baby’s tiny hands, feet and details!